Australia kicks off global New Year party defying terror threat - Nigeria Today

 Thousands traditionally gather in Red Square, but for the second year in a row, the area will be open solely to 6,000 invitees.

-London will have 3,000 officers on patrol with crowds flocking to line the banks of the Thames to watch the fireworks around the London Eye Ferris wheel.
+London will have 3,000 officers on patrol with crowds flocking to line the banks of the Thames to watch the fireworks.

-In Dubai, the gigantic pyrotechnics off the world’s highest skyscraper are going ahead, despite a major tower block blaze nearby last year.

-Up to two million people are expected to party at Rio’s Copacabana beach.

-Normally boisterous Bangkok will see in the new year on a more sombre note, with prayers and candles replacing parties as the nation grieves for King Bhumibol Adulyadej who died in October.
+Normally boisterous Bangkok will see in the new year on a more sombre note as the nation grieves for King Bhumibol Adulyadej, who died in October.

 And, at the stroke of midnight, the celebrations will last one second longer –- a leap second -– decreed by the International Earth Rotation and Reference Systems Service to allow astronomical time to catch up with atomic clocks that have called the hour since 1967.